Integrative Adaptive Indexes from Noisy Routine Haematological Markers can Predict and Discriminate Health Status and Biological Age: Supplementary Information

-When healthy and unhealthy patients were separated using a subset of four CBC/FBC analyte measures, namely, MCH, HCT, neutrophil, and lymphocyte counts, as shown in Figure 13, we obtained the second best $R^2$ value of 0.075, for both sexes.
-The $R^2$values were 0.050 and 0.123, for the male and female groups, respectively.
-We found that neutrophil count alone, as a single clinical parameter, had a near equal performance as the composite measure of these four analyte parameters, with an $R^2$ of 0.072 when including both sexes.
+When healthy and unhealthy patients were separated using a subset of four CBC/FBC analyte measures, namely, MCH, HCT, neutrophil, and lymphocyte counts, we obtained the second best $R^2$ value of 0.075, for both sexes.
+The $R^2$ values were 0.050 and 0.123, for the male and female groups, respectively.
+We found that neutrophil count alone, as a single clinical parameter, delivered a performance nearly equal to that of the composite measure of these four analyte parameters, with an $R^2$ of 0.072 when including both sexes.
 The inclusion of other white blood cell (WBC) parameters, such as monocyte count, eosinophil, and basophil, did not outperform these correlates.
 We observed that different subsets of a CBC/FBC by health status separated the data.
-All reported measures were statistically significant, with a two-tailed P$<0.0001$.
+All reported measures were statistically significant, with a two-way ANOVA P$<0.0001$.
+The weak correlation analysis suggests limited predictive power of CBC analytes alone for distinguishing healthy from unhealthy individuals, particularly when applied to heterogeneous populations with broadly defined health status using routine blood measures.
+Therefore, these findings highlight the rationale for proposing the immune score as a diagnostic tool, as it offers significantly stronger predictive power than individual analyte counts, repurposing routine, accessible blood tests into a more informative clinical measure.

-This also suggests that the mutlivariate biopsychosocial determinants of health should also be integrated for a top-bottom analysis of the disease predisposition and health dynamics of patients when assessing such self-reported measures.
+This further suggests that the mutlivariate biopsychosocial determinants of health should also be integrated for a top-bottom analysis of the disease predisposition and health dynamics of patients when assessing such self-reported measures.
 The irreducibility (multidimensionality) of these self-reported health measures may help explain why they are highly noisy and intersect with multiple other health factors, including multi-scale stressors such as the time of day, basic survival factors such as nutritional status/intake, sleep-related mood, psychological state, and social determinants of health, together with other health parameters.

-\subsection{Adaptive reference values}
+\subsection{Adaptive Reference Values}